-Recommendation Executive response Engage further with the public to raise awareness of appropriate avenues of complaint and support Consider enhancements to the website and other signposting for the public on the criteria for making complaints to the regulator with reference to nudge theory The research team's recommendations here are in part based on other larger regulators who have signposting tools on their websites, which help complainants to navigate through the complaints landscape before giving them further information to make a fitness to practise concern.
+Recommendation Executive response 1.
+Engage further with the public to raise awareness of Accept appropriate avenues of complaint and support The control of the color of the Consider enhancements to the website and other signposting for the public on the criteria for making complaints to the regulator with reference to nudge theory The research team's recommendations here are in part based on other larger regulators who have signposting tools on their websites, which help complainants to navigate through the complaints landscape before giving them further information to make a fitness to practise concern.
 The idea is to improve understanding of what regulators can deal with and signpost to other sources of redress and support (for example, ombudsman services).
 Development of similar content is already underway as part of the website project.
-We will also undertake work focused on refreshing our communications on when to refer for both employers and the public. pasie.
-Prioritise reducing inappropriate self-referrals from paramedics Consider revising HCPC guidance and undertaking further specific engagement work on self-referrals targeted at ambulance services and paramedics Accept The rate of self-referrals appears greatly elevated for paramedics compared to other professions.
-We will develop communications materials about self-referrals and focus on dissemination and engagement with paramedic stakeholders.
+We will also undertake work focused on refreshing our communications on when to refer for both employers and the public.
+2 Drioritics reducing incontractions cell referrels from Accept 2.
+Prioritise reducing inappropriate self-referrals from paramedics Accept Consider revising HCPC guidance and undertaking further specific engagement work on self-referrals targeted at The rate of self-referrals appears greatly elevated for paramedics compared to other professions. ambulance services and paramedics We will develop communications materials about self-referrals and focus on dissemination and engagement with paramedic stakeholders.
 We do not know whether self-referral rates are too low in other professions.
 We will use existing channels to communicate these requirements to other stakeholders.